|

 On the left the cover of the provisional manual

-of the Gascape, Gas detection- and decontamination means
+for the handling of the Gascape, Gas detection- and decontamination means

 of the troops.